Skip to content

 • Monitor temperature rise and stabilization over 30 minutes

-• Pass: temperature stabilizes below 70°C under sustained line rate
+• Pass: temperature stabilizes at ≤ 70°C under sustained line rate

-• Fail: temperature consistently above 70°C — investigate cooling
+• Fail: temperature consistently > 70°C — investigate cooling

 Thermal Throttling Risk